Pizza tastes delicious.

 With the combination of melted cheese, tomato, herbs, and toppings, it’s one of the tastiest foods around.

-As it’s usually full of oil, refined flour, and various additives, it’s not something we should eat with any regularity.
+However, since it is usually full of oil, refined flour, and various additives, it is not something we should eat with any regularity.

 On the positive side, there’s a way to have your